-All Paper Theory patterns are currently available in UK sizes 6 -20.
-Some Paper Theory patterns are also available in UK sizes 6 -28.
+Paper Theory Patterns are currently available in UK sizes 6 - 28

 Please also take note of the finished garment measurement when choosing your size as there is generous ease added to most of the styles.